 Join the Delta Protection Commission in the five Delta counties to make a difference in YOUR oceans and waterways!

 WHAT IS Coastal Cleanup?
 Or as we like to call it, the Delta Waterway Cleanup...

 It's the Delta's part of California Coastal Cleanup Day - California's largest annual volunteer event which brings folks together at sites around the state to celebrate and share their appreciation of California's fabulous coast and waterways.
 California's event is likewise part of International Coastal Cleanup Day, sponsored by the Ocean Conservancy, which is the largest volunteer event on earth!
 People from all walks of life gather at the river's edge to help free our rivers, coastlines and beaches from ugly trash.

 Our 2014 Cleanup was a BLAST.
 DPC sites boasted over 150 volunteers including eight kayaks and a canoe (fondly referred to as The Garbage Scow), and our teams cleaned up well over 1000 pounds of garbage and 79 tires!
+(Thanks to Kathy Bunton from Delta Kayak Adventures for joining the team and making kayaks available to our Solano County volunteers!)
 The oddest objects we found were 1) an air hockey table, 2) a LOT of barbed wire (behind a Safeway??) and the entire gray-water system from an RV or houseboat, pipes, connectors and all.
-Plan on joining us next year for a feel-good day that really makes a difference.
+Plan on joining us this year for a feel-good day that really makes a difference.

 WHY ARE waterway cleanups important?